This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 A perfect café for a quick bite or coffee.
 The salads are particularly good along with the breakfast plates and pastries.
 Trencat is centrally located by Mercado Central Valencia.

-Another solid café option located within old town is Federal.
+Another solid café option located within the old town is Federal.
 This is a great choice for coffee, breakfast plates, toasts, sandwiches, and cakes.
 It’s laptop friendly, has WiFi, and plenty of table space.

 Escalones de la Lonja